-The US local data market is more evolved and structured than other countries.
-There are four central data aggregators (Acxiom, InfoUSA, Neustar/Localeze and Factual) that distribute their data out to the wider universe of directories and citation sites.
+The US local data market is more evolved and structured than in other countries.
+There are three central data aggregators (Data Axle, Foursquare, and Neustar) that distribute their data out to the wider universe of directories and citation sites.

-This aggregator model doesn’t really exist in other countries, although there are some smaller aggregators and even some directories that re-distribute data to other directories.
-‘Factual’ is an international data provider so it has data on businesses in many/most countries.
+This aggregator model doesn’t really exist in other countries, although there are some smaller aggregators and even some directories that redistribute data to other directories.

 Direct-to-Site Submission Services Compared